 }

 That’s a real optimization.
-It shrinks the null metadata per row.
-It avoids repeating strings.
-It keeps the side channel for null reconstruction compact.
+It shrinks the null metadata per row, avoids repeating strings and keeps the side channel for null reconstruction compact.
 On the read side integer positions map directly back to column indices without a name lookup.
-The representation matches the access pattern.

 I think of these as per row taxes.
 A tax isn’t something expensive once.
 It’s something small enough to ignore once and large enough to hurt when it runs on every value of every column of every row in your dataset.

 String handling.
 A line like fieldValue.toString().getBytes() looks like plumbing.
-In a write loop it’s doing a redundant cast, an implicit charset lookup via Charset.defaultCharset(), on every string field of every row.
-Fix isn’t hard.
-You just have to accept that nothing is free in a hot path.
+In a write loop it’s doing a redundant cast and an implicit charset lookup via Charset.defaultCharset() on every string field of every row.
+The fix isn’t hard, you just have to accept that nothing is free in a hot path.

 // before